Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/converter/math.rst

 with a plane that covers the left half of the view and is 7 BU from the camera.
-Both are fed through their respective Map Value nodes to divide the Z-buffer by 20 (multiply by 0.05, as shown in the Size field) and clamped to be a min/ max of 0.0/ 1.0 respectively.
+Both are fed through their respective Map Value nodes to divide the Z-buffer by 20 (multiply by 0.05, as shown in the Size field) and clamped to be a min/max of 0.0/1.0 respectively.

 For the minimum function,
 the node selects those Z values where the corresponding pixel is closer to the camera;